MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 ![Figure 8](/assets/images/SaturnSS.png)

 What are these dips?
-To understand that, we also need simple O-levels physics knowledge (or A-levels physics at best).
+To understand that, we also need simple high-school-level physics knowledge (or A-levels physics at best).
 We need to interpret what a dip implies at first.

 A dip in this context is a sudden drop of intensity for a particular wavelength, meaning that for some reason, less photons of that particular wavelength reach the lens of our telescope.
 Let's keep this in the back of our minds and move to O-levels chemistry now.